jesseeproductions/coupon-creator/readme.txt

 * Initial Release and 1st Version and 1st Plugin!

 == Upgrade Notice ==
-= 2.1 =
+= 2.1.2 =
-Adds Print View basic css, Improved Coupon Inserter, along with 15 other changes
+4.4 fixes and adds Print View basic css, Improved Coupon Inserter, along with 15 other changes

 == Frequently Asked Questions ==
 <h4>What if I have support questions?</h4>